uPortal-Attic/uportal-home/README.md

 To run simply type `mvn clean package && mvn jetty:run` from the root directory.
 By default jetty runs on port 8080.

 ### Deploying to a Running Local Tomcat
-We added in support to deploy the artifact to tomcat using maven.
-To setup add a server to your .m2/settings.xml for tomcat.
+We added in support to deploy the artifact to Tomcat using Maven.
+To setup add a server to your .m2/settings.xml for Tomcat.
 Example:
 ```xml
 <server>
    <id>TomcatServer</id>